 - As with most suspension and tire modifications (from OEM specifications), changing the brakes may alter the front to rear brake bias.
-Your specific needs will depend on other modifications to the system. - This kit can be operated using the stock OEM master cylinder. - For added user control, the factory proportioning valve can be swapped to an adjustable proportioning valve such as Wilwood 260-10922 or Wilwood 260-11179.
+Your specific needs will depend on other modifications to the system. - This kit can be operated using the stock OEM master cylinder.
+However, to retain a more firm brake pedal feel, many users swap to larger bore master cylinders such as the GM CK1500 MASTER CYLINDER UPGRADE.
+This can be a bolt-in swap using the supplied 9/16-18 x 1⁄2-20 adapter on one of the ports. - For added user control, the factory proportioning valve can be swapped to an adjustable proportioning valve such as Wilwood 260-10922 or Wilwood 260-11179.
 Installation of a Wilwood adjustable proportioning valve will require brake line work on your end to install since it is not a direct swap. - The calipers can be connected to 3/16 brake lines with use of our BRAKE LINE ADAPTERS if you did not add our braided hoses.
 If you plan to make your own hardlines to the calipers, it is not necessary to use flexible hoses to the brake calipers since they are a fixed mount design (not floating). - The brackets in this kit require the removal of the differential cover, cross pin, and C-clip retainers.
-This should be done per the OEM recommendations. - This kit fits most 18-inch and larger diameter wheels. - Use of Loctite[®] 271 to all threaded bolts is recommended. - It is the responsibility of the buyer and installer of this kit to verify suitability/fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
-Improper or inadequate engagement can lead to component failure.
+This should be done per the OEM recommendations. - This kit fits most 18-inch and larger diameter wheels. - Use of Loctite[®] 271 to all threaded bolts is recommended. - The included rotor hats measure .25" thickness whereas the factory drum measures .125" thickness.
+Technically, the difference moves the wheel outboard by .125", although that amount is typically insignificant. - It is the responsibility of the buyer and installer of this kit to verify suitability/fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
+Improper or inadequate engagement can lead to component failure. - For any questions or suggestions, email: info@littleshopmfg.com